RJTPP/open-webui-vllm-think-formatter/README.md

 ### Steaming Formatting (v1.3.0+)

 - Injects the opening `<think>` tag into the first streamed chunk to ensure reasoning is wrapped correctly during live generation.
+- Requres **Open WebUI 0.5.17 or later**, as earlier versions do not support streaming filtering.

 ### Post-Processing